Blog article

 The Medicare rebate covers either all, or part, of the cost of the sessions you are entitled to.
 The sessions might be:2

-You can’t use your private health insurance Extras cover at the same time you are using the Medicare rebate system for your 10 sessions, however, your insurance may be able to help when booking further sessions.
+You can’t use your private health insurance extras cover at the same time as claiming a Medicare rebate, however your cover may be able to help with the cost of additional sessions once you’ve used those available under Medicare.

-You can also choose not to obtain or use a Mental Health Care Plan and use your private health insurance instead if you have services such as Psychology, Clinical Psychology, or Occupational Therapy.
+You can also choose not to obtain or use a mental health care plan and instead use your private health insurance if your extras cover includes services such as psychology, clinical psychology, or occupational therapy.

 Visit myHBF to find out more on your cover.